 The Coffee Break is essentially an American civil right.
-Taking ten or fifteen minutes away from your work to brew a coffee (still usually via a drip machine, but possibly using a French press) is a standard part of the day.
+Taking ten or fifteen minutes away from your work to brew a coffee (still usually via a drip machine, but possibly using a Moka Pot or a French press) is a standard part of the day.
 If you’re to enjoy your coffee like a true American, make sure you schedule a couple of coffee breaks throughout the day, preferably with a couple of friends or colleagues to have a quick catch-up before you go back to the grind.

 How to get an American coffee abroad:

 If you want to enjoy an American-style coffee while travelling, you’ll have to be very particular about what you order.
 For example, Australians are very proud of their own coffee culture and will give you blank looks if you reject their steamed milk and ask for a serving of cold milk.